RazrFalcon/tiny-skia/README.md

 ### v0.N

+- Linear color space.
 - Move `Path` and most of Bézier math into separate crates.
 Preferably into existing one

 PS: we start from 0.2, because 0.1 was just a bindings.

+## Out of scope

+Skia is a huge library and we support only a tiny part of.
+And more importantly, we do not plan to support many feature at all.

+- GPU rendering.
+- Text rendering (maybe someday).
+- PDF generation.
+- Non-RGBA8888 images.
+- Non-PNG image formats.
+- Advanced Bézier path operations.
+- Conic path segments.
+- Path effects (except dashing).
+- Any kind of resource caching.
+- ICC profiles.

+## Notable changes

+Despite being a port, we still have a lot of changes even in the supported subset.

+- No global alpha.<br/>
+  Unlike Skia, only `Pattern` is allowed to have opacity.
+  In all other cases you should adjust colors opacity manually.
+- No bilinear + mipmap down-scaling support.
+- No bilinear filtering in low precision pipeline.
+- Low precision pipeline uses u16x16 instead of u16x8.
+And no SIMD (yet).

 ## Notes about the port